 The Burley Summer Festival, held over the last week in August each year, has a busy programme packed full of mostly locally sourced entertainment and activities.
-Walkers are Welcome have increasingly contributed to the guided walks element since 2014, with three walks undertaken in 2015, six in 2016, eleven in 2017, and thirteen in 2018.
+Walkers are Welcome have increasingly contributed to the guided walks element since 2014, with three walks undertaken in 2015, six in 2016, eleven in 2017, thirteen in 2018 and seventeen in 2021.

 - Contact Us